npisanti/ofxPDSP/README.md

 [![ofxPDSP example-data-to-wave](http://img.youtube.com/vi/oMH_W4b1z5A/0.jpg)](https://www.youtube.com/watch?v=oMH_W4b1z5A "ofxPDSP example-data-to-wave")

-Nicola Pisanti, MIT License 2016-2017.
+Nicola Pisanti, MIT License 2016-2018.
 For FFT the AudioFFT wrapper is used, Copyright (c) 2013 [HiFi-LoFi](https://github.com/HiFi-LoFi).
-For loading audio file on OSX [libaudiodecoder](https://github.com/asantoni/libaudiodecoder) is used, Copyright (c) 2010-2012 Albert Santoni, Bill Good, RJ Ryan.
+For loading audio file on OSX [libaudiodecoder](https://github.com/asantoni/libaudiodecoder) was used, it is still included for legacy purposes but it will be removed in one of the next versions.
+Copyright (c) 2010-2012 Albert Santoni, Bill Good, RJ Ryan.